dotnet/arcade/Repro Environment/ReproTool Documentation.md

 - Machine.txt

 # Mission Control
-In order to see the information in [Mission Control Int], the user must **Log in**, otherwhise no information will be available.
+In order to see the information in [Mission Control], the user must **Log in**, otherwhise no information will be available.
 Under the Repro tab you'll find all the information about the requested environments that are still active.

-Go to [Mission Control Int], **Log In** and go to the `Repros` tab.
+Go to [Mission Control], **Log In** and go to the `Repros` tab.
 ![](./Images/ReproTab.PNG?raw=true)

 By default the user can see all the [Snapshots](https://github.com/dotnet/core-eng/blob/master/Documentation/Project-Docs/Repro%20Environment/Implementation%20Details%20POC.md#2-save-running-environment) and [Virtual Machines](https://github.com/dotnet/core-eng/blob/master/Documentation/Project-Docs/Repro%20Environment/Implementation%20Details%20POC.md#4-create-vm-with-repro-environment) created by that user.